-We spent an afternoon with Markos Charalambous, a very hard-working, creative and business-oriented 25-year-old.
-We originally decided to interview him as we were fascinated with his Drone Videography that we came across on YouTube, however during the interview, he revealed a lot of interesting facts about himself and his so-far professional path.
+I spent an afternoon with Markos Charalambous, a very hard-working, creative and business-oriented 25-year-old.
+I originally decided to interview him as I was fascinated with his Drone Videography that I came across on YouTube, however during the interview, he revealed a lot of interesting facts about himself and his so-far professional path.
 Markos founded his business ‘National Drone Photography‘ three years ago, he now owns 6 drones and has been working as a successful ‘Drone Pilot’ ever since.
 His most popular YouTube video has over 42,400 viewers, which are continuing to increase day by day.

 Q1: Tell us a little bit about yourself.